Actindo-AG/Documentation/PIM/Integration/03_ManageAttributeGroups.md

   The selected attribute group has been removed from the attribute group column.
 The attribute group data window is closed.

 4. Click the [SAVE] button in the upper right corner.
   The attribute group has been deleted.
-The *Edit Attribute Groups* view is closed.
+The *Edit attribute groups* view is closed.

 ### Add attributes to a group

 You can add attributes to an attribute group or sub-group.
 Note that you can add an attribute only to an attribute group without sub-groups.
 Otherwise, you have to add the attribute to an attribute sub-group.
-Be aware, that an attribute can be assigned to one attribute group or sub-group only.
+Be aware that an attribute can be assigned to one attribute group or sub-group only.
 When you add an attribute to an attribute group that is already added to another group, it is automatically removed from the former attribute group.

 #### Prerequisites